The Growing Pono Schools Project’s

 About the GPS Curriculum

-• Lessons are designed for youth in grades 4-12; some have been used with younger children as well as adults.
+• Lessons are designed for K-12 youth and may also be used with adults.

 • Adapt the lessons as you see fit.
 Use them in an order that makes sense to you.